-MARI HURLEY | Chairperson
+Mari Hurley | Chairperson

 The Committee was established in June 2016, with formal Terms of Reference approved by the Board in September 2016.
-The Terms of Reference were reviewed by the Board in December 2017 and in December 2018.
+The Terms of Reference have been reviewed annually, most recently in March 2020.

 The Remuneration Committee is comprised of the following members: